o3de/o3de.org/content/docs/welcomeguide/wg-getstarted.md

 ## Prerequisites<a name="getstarted-prereqs"></a>

-Have you installed and configured Amazon Lumberyard yet?
+Have you installed and configured Open 3D Engine yet?
 Nope?

 To get started "getting started", you will need the following on your local computer:
-+ Amazon Lumberyard 1\.27 or greater
++ Open 3D Engine 1\.27 or greater
 + Visual Studio 2017 \(version 15\.9\.27\+\) or 2019 \(version 16\.7\.3\+\), including the Community Edition
 + The **WelcomeGuideTutorials** game project\.
 + A basic understanding of the concepts used in developing 3D games